fjrNr/personal-notes-react/README.md

 # Personal Notes using React
 ## Description
-This is submitted project to passed the React web application development class from Dicoding Indonesia.
+This is submitted project to passed the React web application development class from Dicoding Academy.
 This project using front-end website language, such as HTML, CSS, and React to create a personal notes web page.

 ## How to Install and Run the Project
 1. Make sure **Node.js** is installed in your machine